-Although no report was available for review, Malcolm Pirnie and Eder Associates (Eder) also reportedly sampled the sediment from inside the on-site drywells.
+Although no report was available for review, Malcolm Pirnie and Eder Associates (Eder) also reportedly sampled the sediment from inside the on-Site drywells.
 Analytical results identified no VOCs in the samples and Eder subsequently excavated and disposed of the drywell sediment as a petroleum-contaminated waste.

-Underground Storage Tank Closure, Leggette, Brashears & Graham, Inc., 1998

-Leggette, Brashears & Graham, Inc. (LBG) conducted environmental monitoring during the removal of UPS's petroleum USTs and aboveground storage tanks (ASTs).
-The closure activities included the removal of four 4,000-gallon gasoline USTs, two dispenser islands and associated piping, and removal of two anti-freeze and used oil 275-gallon ASTs.
+Underground Storage Tank Closure, Leggette, Brashears & Graham, Inc., 1998 removal of four 4,000-gallon gasoline USTs, two dispenser islands and associated piping, and removal of two anti-freeze and used oil 275-gallon ASTs.